Wagon Train: Syndication

 When the original Ward Bond episodes were broadcast weekday afternoons on ABC beginning in 1963, a new series title "Seth Adams Trailmaster" was given to the episode to avoid viewer confusion because Wagon Train was still on the ABC evening schedule.
 A new theme song, the "Trailmaster Theme", written and conducted by Stanley Wilson, was used for these syndicated episodes.
-The later episodes from the John McIntyre era were syndicated under the simpler title "Trailmaster".
+The later episodes from the John McIntire era were syndicated under the simpler title "Trailmaster."
 All episodes eventually reverted to their original titling after the series left the air.
-The 75-minute episodes were usually syndicated separately, sometimes shown on local stations as "movies".
+The 75-minute episodes were usually syndicated separately, sometimes shown on local stations as "movies."

 One episode very seldom shown is "Princess of the Lost Tribe" (season 4 episode 6, shown 6 Nov 1960), in which Flint McCullough happens upon the hiding place of descendants of the Aztec Indians - now moved up from central Mexico to the vicinity of Arizona, with Raymond Massey playing their king, Montezuma IX, speaking English with flawless educated diction.

 Home media

-In 2004 Alpha Video released three episodes of Wagon Train on DVD.
+In 2004, Alpha Video released three episodes of Wagon Train on DVD.
 Four years later Timeless Media Group released a DVD selection consisting of 12 episodes on three discs.
 Also in 2008, it released The Complete Color Season, a 16 disc box set with season seven and 16 select episodes from the other seasons.
 From 2010 to 2013, Timeless Media Group released the series in eight box sets of one season each, and the seventh season lacks the bonus episodes.

 Cultural influences

 Gene Roddenberry said he pitched Star Trek as "Wagon Train to the stars", referring to the concept of a recurring cast on a long journey with famous guest stars becoming the focus of various stories.
-In his March 11, 1964, initial pitch document, he wrote, "Star Trek is a Wagon Train concept—built around characters who travel to worlds 'similar' to our own".
+In his March 11, 1964, initial pitch document, he wrote, "Star Trek is a Wagon Train concept—built around characters who travel to worlds 'similar' to our own."